About Media Temple, Inc.

 Among GoDaddy’s products is GoCentral, an all-in-one kit for building websites ready for mobile devices and equipped with marketing and e-commerce tools.
 The company also offers a growing number of business applications for ecommerce, marketing, and engaging customers through social media.

-Based in Arizona, GoDaddy operates internationally through offices in Canada, India, Singapore, and the Netherlands.
-In the US, it has offices in Arizona, Iowa, California, Colorado, Massachusetts, and Washington, DC.
-It has had data centers in Arizona, California, Virginia, New York, the Netherlands, and Singapore.
-But in 2018 it began moving operations to Amazon Web Services.
+Based in Arizona, GoDaddy has offices in Arizona, Iowa, California, Colorado, Massachusetts, and Washington, DC.
+It operates internationally through offices in Canada, India, Singapore, and the Netherlands.
+The company has had data centers in Arizona, California, Virginia, New York, the Netherlands, and Singapore.

-More than 40% of GoDaddy’s customers are in international markets, notably Canada, India, and the UK.
-The company localizes its products and Customer Care services for more than 50 markets outside the US.
+About 35% of GoDaddy’s revenue is generated by international markets, notably Canada, India, Australia, and the UK.
+The company localizes its products for international markets and it operates customer care centers in more than 50 countries.

 Sales and Marketing

 GoDaddy had been a Super Bowl advertiser for a dozen straight years, raising notoriety as well as awareness of its products and services.
-Its advertising and image has paid with a widely recognized brand that’s garnered 80% awareness.
-In the past couple of years, the company has dropped supermodels from its advertising to focus on its products.
-The company has spent an average of about $200 million a year on marketing and advertising over the past five years.
+Its advertising and image paid off with a widely recognized brand that’s garnered 80% awareness and helped it gain 18.5 million customers.
+The company has turned to targeted online marketing programs for generating leads generation, including search engine marketing, search engine optimization, and targeted email and social media marketing campaigns.
+The company also finds new customers through referrals from current customers.

 Mergers and Acquisitions

-GoDaddy Inc. agreed in 2018 to acquire Main Street Hub for approximately $125 million in cash plus up to $50 million in potential future earnouts.
+GoDaddy Inc. in 2018 acquired Main Street Hub for about $125 million in cash plus up to $50 million in potential future earnouts.
 Main Street Hub helps small businesses manage their social media accounts.
-The deal extends GoDaddy’s “do-ot-for-me” strategy for small businesses.
+The deal extends GoDaddy’s “do-it-for-me” strategy for small businesses.
 The transaction was to close in the second quarter of 2018.

 GoDaddy bought Host Europe Group (HEG) for $1.8 billion in 2017, expanding its operations in Europe.
 The deal, the company’s biggest, adds HEG’s web hosting infrastructure on the continent, 1.7 million customers, and some 7 million domains under management.
 GoDaddy planned to add its business application services to HEG’s offerings in Europe.

 Chairman Bob Parsons founded the company in 1997.
-Go Daddy has experienced rapid growth in its short history in part due to high-profile advertising campaigns that have included controversial Super Bowl commercials and Go Daddy Girls.
-(It's working to soften its image.)
-Two of its most famous Go Daddy Girls are Indy race car driver and sometime swimsuit model Danica Patrick and fitness guru Jillian Michaels.
+Go Daddy has experienced rapid growth in its short history in part due to high-profile advertising campaigns that included Super Bowl commercials.

 12130 MILLENNIUM STE 300